-Amazon uses an enormous variety of metrics for determining who can win the Buy Box and never gives out exact numbers.
-But most boil down to this: treat your customers as well as possible.
+Amazon uses a variety of metrics for determining who can win the Buy Box and never gives out exact numbers.
+But they boil down to the following: have a professional selling account, make enough sales, and treat your customers as well as possible.

-Major factors include having a low order defect rate, providing 24/7 customer service, and shipping quickly.
+Major factors include having a low Order Defect Rate (few chargebacks and A-to-z Guarantee claims and little negative feedback) and shipping on time.
 You can handle these the easy way or the hard way.

 Use Fulfillment by Amazon.
-They take care of the customer service, so you automatically meet the 24/7 customer service requirement.
-Your products also become eligible for Prime and get shipped promptly by Amazon, so all of the shipping-related requirements are taken care of.
+They take care of the customer service, so you pretty much meet the Order Defect Rate requirement automatically.
+Your products also become eligible for Prime and get shipped promptly by Amazon, so all the shipping-related requirements are taken care of.

-However, you do have to deal with all of the related FBA fees.
-You’ll have more control over your own pricing and can often make better profits by handling your own fulfillment.
-But that means you’ll have to reach the Buy Box . . .
+However, you do have to deal with all of the related FBA fees and a ton of other hurdles that make anyone ask, is Amazon FBA worth it?
+You’ll have more control over your own pricing, deal with way less paperwork, and can often make better profits by handling your own fulfillment.
+But that means you’ll have to reach the Buy Box...

-If you want control over all your expenses and still want to win the Buy Box, you need world-class customer service.
+If you want control over all your expenses and still want to win the Buy Box, you'll need world-class customer service.

-You’ll also want to make sure your employees can answer your customers as efficiently as possible.
-Integrating Amazon with a CRM such as Desk or Zendesk will make it easier both for your customer service team to answer customers quickly and for you to manage your team.
-Doing this will also allow your team to answer customer support requests from eBay and your own website from a single screen, rather than forcing them to log in and out of different services.
+You’ll want to make sure your employees can answer your customers as efficiently as possible.
+Integrating Amazon with a helpdesk such as Freshdesk or Zendesk will make it easier both for your customer service team to answer customers quickly and for you to manage your team.
+Doing this will also allow your agents to answer support requests from eBay and your own website from a single screen, rather than forcing them to log in and out of different services.

 Of course, all this infrastructure won’t win you the Buy Box if your team doesn’t know what great customer service means.
 Make sure everyone is devoted to making the customer as happy as possible.